08. Foreign Documents

 For your convenience, to reduce queries for you, we will provide a ‘to whom it may concern’ letter confirming this is the case, quoting the relevant rules and laws.

-A benefit of using our service in relation to Saskatchewan is that – we also hold an appointment as a ‘Commissioner for Oaths’ under Saskatchewan law.
-This means we can sign your document as if it were being signed in Saskatchewan.
-So, even if the recipient asked for legalisation or an apostille you would not be required to obtain those from the Canadian Embassy in Dublin.
-This would save your time and money.
+A benefit of using our service in relation to Saskatchewan is that – our principal – David O’Sullivan – has been appointed as a ‘Commissioner for Oaths’ under Saskatchewan law.
+This means we can sign your document in Ireland as if it were being signed in Saskatchewan.
+The benefit of this is that even if the recipient asked for the post signing steps of legalisation or an apostille you would not be required to obtain those.
+Our service saves you the hassle of having to involve the Canadian Embassy in Dublin or the Irish Department of Foreign Affairs, respectively.
+This saves your time and money.
+We will provide a letter quoting the relevant laws and precedents, that you can attach to your signed document.

 * A document from South Africa might refer to a “Commissioner of Oaths” or “Kommissaris van Ede”.